soasada/popok/README.md

 * `server.https.port` to specify the HTTPs port (an integer).
 * `security.key.store.password` to specify the keystore password.

-If you want to enable the HTTPs feature you must use the `enableHttps()` builder method and specify the path of the keystore within the `resources` folder.

 An example of `app.properties` file could be:

 ```java